 Registered stockholders and participants in the Company Savings Plans may grant a proxy for their shares over the telephone or on the Internet.
 The law of Delaware, under which the Company is incorporated, specifically permits electronically transmitted proxies, provided that each such proxy contains or is submitted with information from which the inspectors of election can determine that such proxy was authorized by the stockholder.
-The procedures available to registered shareholders to permit them to grant proxies for voting at the Annual Meeting are designed to authenticate each stockholder, to allow stockholders to vote their shares, and to confirm that their instructions have been properly recorded.
+The procedures available to registered stockholders to permit them to grant proxies for voting at the Annual Meeting are designed to authenticate each stockholder, to allow stockholders to vote their shares, and to confirm that their instructions have been properly recorded.

-Registered stockholders and plan participants may go to http://www.eproxyvote.com/noc to grant a proxy on the Internet.
+Registered stockholders and plan participants may go to www.computershare.com/expressvote to grant a proxy on the Internet.
 After following the instructions given to authenticate themselves, the voter will be asked to complete an electronic proxy card.
 The votes will be generated on the computer screen, and the voter will be prompted to submit or revise them as desired.
-Any registered stockholder or plan participant using a touch-tone telephone may also grant a proxy by calling 1-877-779-8683 (toll-free) and following the recorded instructions.
+Any registered stockholder or plan participant using a touch-tone telephone may also grant a proxy by calling 800-652-VOTE (800-652-8683) (toll-free) and following the recorded instructions.